designsuperbuild/wordpress_dev_base/README.md

 * Version our assets so when we deploy we don't have caching issues
 * Watching our files for changes and automatically running the above steps
 * Runs a LiveReload page to refresh our page automatically (you'lll need to install the [Chrome Extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) to make it work)

-To install Grunt and the Roots dependencies, go to the root theme folder and run the following commands:

-    npm install grunt -g

 To run the build process automatically when you change any files in development use the following command: